snajder-r/nanopore/README.md

 GPU accellerated computation is supported, but in a setup where you have only few GPU resources and many CPU resources, the high paralellization of a CPU cluster is actually faster.

+### Sniffles:

+* Merges bam files per sample (since sniffles needs to be able to count evidence for SVs)
+* Performs SV-calling using sniffles

 ## Data structure:

 Please provide input data in the following structure.
 You only need to provide the *guppy* folder for the Nanopolish pipeline.